 1 1/8 cups (8 ounces) plus 1 teaspoon sugar

 2 1/2 cups (12½ ounces) unbleached all-purpose flour

 4 tbsp (½ stick) unsalted butter, melted and cooled slightly

 4 tbsp vegetable oil [4 tbsp = ¼ cup]

 1½ tsp vanilla extract

-3. Whisk flour, baking powder, and salt together in large bowl.
+3. Whisk baking powder, salt, and flour together in large bowl.
 Whisk remaining 1 1/8 cups sugar and eggs together in medium bowl until thick and homogeneous, about 45 seconds.
-Slowly whisk in butter and oil until combined.
+Slowly whisk in oil and butter until combined.
 Whisk in buttermilk and vanilla until combined.
 Using rubber spatula, fold egg mixture and remaining cup blueberries [as mentioned earlier, I used all the blueberries for the jam] into flour mixture until just moistened.
 (Batter will be very lumpy with few spots of dry flour; do not overmix.)